jfstgermain/lib-logger-helper/README.md

 ```

-For the moment, the source directory is expected to be `/src`.
+For the moment, the sources directory is expected to be `/src`.
 The transpiled code (including tests) will be outputted to `/dist`.
 If need be, this could be configurable eventually.

 Make sure the `main` entry in `package.json` points to the execution entry point of the app eg:
 `"main": "dist/lib/index.js"`.
 See the `dev` task description below.